-Now, some partners you can book online and others you will need to call the airline directly.
+For some partners you can book online and for others you will need to call the airline directly.
 Remember that would be the airline you have the miles with, not the airline you want to book a flight on.
-So if you’re booking a flight on EVA Air with ANA miles, Virgin Australia with Delta Skymiles or a flight on Emirates using Alaska miles, ALWAYS book through the plan where you have the miles!
+So if you’re booking a flight on EVA Air with ANA miles, Aeromexico with Delta Skymiles or a flight on Cathay Pacific using Alaska miles, ALWAYS book through the plan where you have the miles!

 Once you have a flight booked, you can start making plans.

 Once you have a confirmed and ticketed reservation, you should receive an email from the airline where you booked the tickets.
-That will include your PNR (Passenger Name Record) which is the six character code identifying your reservation.
+That will include your PNR (Passenger Name Record), the six character codes identifying your reservation.
 This number will be the same for all the passengers and flights booked on the same itinerary.

 There are some other hiccups you may discover along the way.
 The PNR from the airline you booked the ticket with may not be the same PNR assigned from the airline you’re flying on.
-While sometimes the airline website will recognize the number, other times it won’t and that’s when you’ll need to call and get the PNR from the airline.
-Other airlines won’t let you book your seats online and will also require calling.
-Whatever the case, always go through the airline you’re flying on, not the one you booked the tickets through, to assign your seats and make any other arrangements for the flight.
+While the airline website may sometimes recognize the number, other times it won’t and that’s when you’ll need to call and get the PNR from the airline.
+Other airlines won’t let you book your seats online and require a call.
+Whatever the case, always go through the airline you’re flying on, not the one you booked the tickets through, to assign your seats and make other arrangements for the flight.

 Check In and Baggage Check

 If you have connecting flights between two airlines, such as a Delta flight connecting to Aeromexico, you’ll always check in with the first airline you are flying, in this case, Delta.
-Their rules for baggage should count for all the the flights but that’s not always the case as I found out myself for one of our flights.
-If you booked an award ticket including all the flights together and they’re all on partner airlines, your bags should be checked all the way to your destination.
+Their baggage rules should count for all the flights but that’s not always the case as I found out myself for one of our flights.
+If you booked an award ticket including all the flights together and they’re all on partner airlines, your bags should be checked to your destination.

 If you need to change an award flight or outright cancel it, you need to go through the airline you BOOKED the award ticket with, not the one you’re flying.
-The amount you’ll need to pay depends on the airline, but you’ll usually have to pay some sort of fee to cancel and get your miles back.
-For inexpensive rewards, this fee may be greater than the cost of the miles.
-Southwest is the one airline who doesn’t charge any cancellation fees, so your miles will go right back into your account.
-AWESOME!
+The amount you’ll need to pay depends on the airline, but you’ll usually have to pay a fee to cancel and get your miles back.
+This fee may be greater than the cost of the miles for inexpensive rewards.

-The rules for changing tickets are different for every airline, where some will charge you the same amount as cancelling, while others will change you to a comparable flight for a smaller fee, as long as award space is available.
+The rules for changing tickets are different for every airline, wherein some will charge you the same amount as canceling, while others will change you to a comparable flight for a smaller fee, as long as award space is available.

-But what if your flight gets cancelled?
-If the airline cancels your award flight, they’ll usually offer to book you on an alternate flight, the same as a paid ticket.
-Hopefully this will work out OK but what if that flight is two days later or if you want to take a different flight and the airline you were scheduled to fly on isn’t budging?
+But what if your flight gets canceled?
+If the airline cancels your award flight, they’ll usually offer to book you on an alternate flight, like a paid ticket.
+Hopefully, this will work out OK but what if that flight is two days later or if you want to take a different flight and the airline you were scheduled to fly on isn’t budging?
 That’s a tough pickle.
-The airline you booked with may say it’s up to the airline who cancelled the flight but that airline may say it’s up to the one where you booked the ticket.
+The airline you booked with may say it’s up to the airline who canceled the flight but that airline may say it’s up to the one with whom you booked the ticket.
 The worst case is that you can have them cancel the award ticket and get your miles back with no penalty, but that doesn’t get you to your destination and hopefully you can find a suitable replacement award.

-This was a lot of information to take in so I don’t expect you to sit here and memorize it.
-Just understand the concept that booking or cancelling an award flight is done though the airline where you have the miles and most of everything else is handled through the airline you are flying on (or flying on for the first leg of your journey).
+This was a lot of information, so I don’t expect you to sit here and memorize it.
+Just understand the concept that booking or canceling an award flight is done through the airline where you have the miles and most of everything else is handled through the airline you are flying on (or flying on for the first leg of your journey).